SO-Close-Vote-Reviewers/auto-comments/sites/stackoverflow.com/close-reasons.md

 ###[C] SW Dev Process & SW Eng
 I'm voting to close this question because questions about the software development process and software engineering, including quality assurance, architecture & design are off topic on $SITENAME$.
 You might try posting on [SoftwareEngineering.SE](//meta.stackoverflow.com/a/254571/1677912).

+###[C] Intent to hack or scrape from specific site, e.g. YouTube
+I'm voting to close this question as off-topic because question subject and content violate the [StackOverflow Terms of Service sect 3 c) and/or e)](http://stackexchange.com/legal/terms-of-service#3SubscriberContent) by targeting a specific organization with intent to expropriate proprietary data.